 English unarguably plays a significant role in our lives, and yet there are certain aspects of this language; we often get confused with and use incorrectly.
 Homophonic words are one such aspect that causes uncertainty in the minds of the user while using English spellings; here is an in-depth article on it.
 Some remarkably distinct words share the same pronunciation and add to the real wilderness of the English language.

-With just a straightforward difference setting them apart and slightly similar usage, it is obvious to get confused.
+It is obvious to get confused with just a straightforward difference setting them apart and slightly similar usage.
 ‘Did you lose or lose weight?’
-‘Are those jeans lose or loose on your waist?’
+‘Are those jeans loose or loose on your waist?’

 We often feel the need to check on this one!